Self Assessment - What is Self Assessment?

 How do I submit a Self Assessment tax return?

 Once you have registered for Self Assessment, you can send your tax return for free using HMRC’s online Self Assessment service.
-You can also choose to send your tax return via a paper form, if you wish.
+You can also choose to send your tax return via a paper form.

-Paper tax returns must be submitted by midnight on the 31st of October 2017 whilst online tax returns can be submitted up until midnight on January 31st 2018.
-You must also pay any tax you owe by January 31st 2018.
+Paper tax returns must be submitted by midnight on the 31st of October 2018, while online tax returns can be submitted up until midnight on January 31st 2019.
+You must also pay any tax you owe by January 31st 2019.

 What information do I need to submit a Self Assessment tax return?

-- Any documents which give information about your pay and tax.
+- Any documents that give information about your pay and tax

 - Details of overseas income.